Permits to take water

 - Create a map of your water taking location.

-- Create a Public Secure account and ministry account.
+- Create a My Ontario Account and ministry account.

-Learn more about setting up your Public Secure and ministry account.
+Learn more about setting up your My Ontario and ministry accounts.

 Once you are logged into your ministry account, you can: